cecelot/site/src/pages/p/first-steps-with-racket.md

 Hi, Alaina!
 ```

 Ok, now time for Chapter 2: Racket Essentials.
-This is where things _really_ start.
+This is where things _really_ pick up.

 # Half of Racket Essentials

 It starts out with some [simple values](https://docs.racket-lang.org/guide/Simple_Values.html).
-Of course, Racket has numbers:
+Racket has numbers:

 ```racket
 42